GHG emissions – Manitoba

 • 37% – Transportation – moving people and goods

-• 19% – Stationary combustion – energy used for residential and commercial heating, in electricity generation, in the oil and gas industry, and in the manufacturing and construction industries
+• 20% – Stationary combustion – the energy used for residential and commercial heating, in electricity generation, in the oil and gas industry, and in the manufacturing and construction industries

 • 6% – Waste disposal – mostly methane (CH4) from landfills

-Manitoba’s emissions from the energy (fossil fuel burning) category contributed about 60% of our GHG emissions.
-This is a much lower proportion than for Canada as a whole(1) The key reason for this is that Manitoba’s electricity is produced from hydro power.
+Manitoba’s emissions from the energy (fossil fuel burning) category contributed about 57% of our GHG emissions.
+This is a much lower proportion than for Canada as a whole(1) The key reason for this is that Manitoba’s electricity is mostly produced from hydropower.
 Consequently, we have a higher proportionate GHG contibution from agriculture than any other province.

-Note the emissions dropped from 2007 to 2011.
-This drop was likely due to trends in economic activity due to the 2008 recession.
+Note the emissions dropped from 2009 to 2011.
+This drop may have been due to trends in economic activity due to the 2008 recession.

 Emissions in 2018 were at an all-time high.